jpwesley13/Pokemon-Expedition-Tracker/README.md

 When PokET is loaded, the user is greeted by the home page, displaying a random assortment of Pokémon, as well as a handful of global stats for the app.
 Assuming the user is not already logged in, they will see a message instructing them to do so for additional features.
 If they are logged in already, they will see some recommendation(s) for their progress based on existing user data.

-## Installation
+## Local Installation
+Requirements: Postgres, Python 3.13

 ### Setting Up The Backend
 1. Start a new terminal just for the backend
 2. While in the root project directory, run `pyenv install`
 3. Start the environment using `pyenv shell`
+4. Run `cd backend`
+5. Run `flask db upgrade` to populate the DB
-4. Run `python app.py`
+6. Run `python seed.py` to seed the DB
-5. Leave the terminal window open to keep the application running, use `ctrl + C` to end the process.

 ### Setting Up The Frontend